OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 There are various places at which you can store a secret in order to execute certain CI/CD actions:

 - As part of your CI/CD tooling: a secret can be stored as a secret in [Gitlab](https://docs.gitlab.com/charts/installation/secrets.html)/[Github](https://docs.github.com/en/actions/security-guides/encrypted-secrets)/[jenkins](https://www.jenkins.io/doc/developer/security/secrets/).
 This is not the same as committing it to code.
-- As part of our secrets-management system: here you can store a secret in //TODO CONTINUE HERE!
+- As part of our secrets-management system: here you can store a secret in a secrets management system, such as facilities provided by a cloud provider ([AWS Secret Manager](https://aws.amazon.com/secrets-manager/), [Azure Key Vault](https://azure.microsoft.com/nl-nl/services/key-vault/)), or other third party facilities ([Hashicorp Vault](https://www.vaultproject.io/), [Keeper](https://www.keepersecurity.com/), [Confidant](https://lyft.github.io/confidant/)).
+In this case, the CI/CD pipeline tooling requires credentials to connect to these secret management systems in order to have secrets in place.

-- DO THESE SYSTEMS HAVE A LINK TO A SECRETS MANAGEMENT SYSTEM WHICH HAS THE SECRET?
-- DO YOU TOUCH ALL THE SECRETS, OR JUST THOSE WHIC ARE REQUIRED FOR DEPLOYMENT?
-A pipeline should not store production secrets.
-Instead, it should only host temporal credentials (E.g. often rotated credentials) to the secret management-system.
-TODO: CONTINUE HERE!
+Note: not all secrets are required to be at the CI/CD pipeline to get to the actual deployment.
+Instead, make sure that the services which are deployed, will take care of part of their secrets management at first boot.

 #### 3.2.1 As part of your CI/CD tooling

+//TODO: CONTINUE HERE!

 EXPLAIN DO'S AND DON'TS